 Thanks to Alexander, Hellenic culture spread fast and wide, with Greek becoming a language of learning and prestige henceforth, specially amongst the Romans, whose higher classes were educated in Greek language, philosophy, and literature, just like Alexander.
 More than five hundred years after Alexander’s death, the New Testament would be written in Greek, not the native Aramaic of Jesus or the Latin of the Romans, even though all the empire of Alexander and its successors had long been gone.
 And because Greek was still taught in the territories of his former empire, the Greek Gospels could be read everywhere, thus a key factor in the rapid spread of Christianity to become the world’s major religion.

 For centuries Alexander has been looked upon by great, ambitious, men and women, eager to emulate his deeds.
-It’s no coincidence that as today, Alexander remains a very popular name, both for men and women.
-Others will feel sick at the tens of thousands of people he killed―and many more enslaved―during his campaigns, but we mustn’t forget that Alexander didn’t live in the 21st century.
-He was no different than all of his contemporary warlords and kings, and to look at his life under the scope of our modern values and judge him according to our laws, is wrong.
-Regardless of the different conclusions we might elaborate on the man, we could make a case that the most important legacy weren’t his conquests, but the galvanising effect his memory had in future generations, all desperate to emulate and surpass the unique Alexander the Great.
+It’s no coincidence that as today, Alexander remains a very popular choice for a name, both for men and women.
+Others will baulk at the tens of thousands of people he killed―and many more enslaved―during his campaigns, but we mustn’t forget that Alexander didn’t live in the 21st century.
+He was no different than all of his contemporary warlords and kings, and to look at his life under the scope of our modern values and judge him according to our laws, would be wrong.
+Regardless of the different conclusions we might elaborate on the man, we could make a case that the most important legacy weren’t his short-lived conquests, but the galvanising effect his memory had in future generations, all desperate to emulate and surpass Alexander the Great.